Speed limits in the United States by jurisdiction: Florida

 While these maximum limits are not applicable for roadways on the Turnpike System, no such limit currently exists above 70 mph.

 Cities and counties have the ability to set individual speed limits of up to 60 mph on their own roadways, in addition to changing the default residential speed limit down to 20 mph.

 Florida typically does not post night speed limits, but there are a few exceptions.
-For the most part, these night time reduced speeds are located in wildlife preserves for such endangered species as the Florida panther and the key deer.
+For the most part, these nighttime reduced speeds are located in wildlife preserves for such endangered species as the Florida panther and the key deer.
 Most of the Tamiami Trail through the Big Cypress National Preserve has a 45 mph night speed limit.
 On some stretches of road where the speed limit is reduced at night, the daytime speed limit sign is non-reflective, such that at night, only the night limit is visible.

 Florida's minimum speed limit on Interstate Highways is 50 mph in 70 mph zones.
 In 55 mph, and 65 mph urban interstate zones, the minimum is 40 mph.
-At one time, these minimum speeds required signage, but these limits have since been codified in state law; signs indicating these minimum speeds still exist, but now simply serve as a reminder.
+At one time, these minimum speeds required signage, but these limits have since been codified in state law; signs indicating these minimum speeds still exist but now serve only as reminders.

 Florida also does not impose lower truck speed limits.
 As such, all traffic is permitted to travel at the same speed.

-School zones in Florida usually have 10-20 mph limits.
-Most have flashing yellow lights activated during the times they are in effect as well as accompanying signs that post the times these reduced speed limits are effective.
+School zones in Florida usually have 10-25 mph limits.
+Most have flashing yellow lights activated during the times they are in effect, as well as accompanying signs that post the times these reduced speed limits are effective.
 All are strictly enforced and carry an increased penalty for violations.